grapergrape/cypher-competition/README.md

 Output after insertion of sequence:
 MATCH (a:Person:Actor)-[:ACTED_IN]->(:Movie) RETURN a, count(*)

-The script also atuomatically validates the output and its overall performance.
+The script also automatically validates the output and it's overall performance.

 ## Scripts